Give Me Back My Man

+Critical reception

 In a 1980 review, Record Mirror described "Give Me Back My Man" as "A web of musical intrigue ...
 Emotional vocals with a backdrop of instrumentation continually varying in texture.
 Quite good really."
 Trouser Press highlighted "Cindy Wilson's Patsy Cline-influenced singing."
 AllMusic said that the song "allows Cindy Wilson a unique opportunity to croon a broad, expressive melodic line."
 Mike Mills, bassist of R.E.M., named "Give Me Back My Man" when asked about his favourite music in 1991.

 In the 2023 book The Story of the B-52s, Scott Creney and Brigette Herron wrote: "A processed swooshing guitar swells up at the beginning of each verse, and the mix is littered with electronic popping sounds.
 The unnatural compression on Keith's drums and the layers of Cindy's voice over the outro conspire to create an otherworldly ambience."
 They claimed that Give Me Back My Man' hits even harder than 'Dance This Mess Around', its 'heartbroken Cindy' counterpart from the previous album."